 In March of 2015 I attended a five day class in Lebanon, Tennessee.
 The event is called the Renegade Woodcarvers Roundup.
-For the first time, this year’s class was followed by two classes on the weekend.
-I took the polymer clay sculpting class.
-The expectation for the class was to learn to develop ideas in clay that could become a model for a woodcarving.
+For the first time in the Roundup’s history, the week of carving classes was followed by two classes on the weekend.
+One class was a design and woodcarving class.
+I took the other class on polymer clay sculpting.
+The expectation for my class was to learn to develop ideas in clay that could become a model for a woodcarving.
 We used a product called Super Sculpey.
 Our instructor, Rich Wetherbee (CCA), provided everything we needed.
 We began Friday evening with a introduction to the basics.
 We learned about making wire armatures to support areas of the sculpture that would succumb to gravity.
 Also, we worked the clay with our hands and metal sculpting tools.
 We got down to business Saturday morning.
 All ten students completed at least one project.
 The completed projects were baked in a kitchen oven which permanently hardened the clay.
 Here are some pictures of my completed project.
 I wasn’t thinking about a project to carve but just having fun with the clay.
 I don’t know if I’ll do it in wood.

 If you have looked at my post showing the wood carving instructors I’ve had, you know I’ve taken a lot of classes.
 Especially when you consider I’ve had some instructors multiple times.
 I was so inspired by the unique class I’ve just finished, I want to share a little of my experience.
 The class was five days with caricature carver Chris Hammack.
 Chris has been carving professionally for many years.
 Chris is a great addition to the Caricature Carvers of America (CCA).
 Both times I’ve carved with Chris in the past, the class has been in a more traditional format.
 That format is where a project or a choice of projects have been provided by the instructor.
 This time Chris was waiting for his seven students with a block of bass wood four inches thick, ten inches wide and four feet long.